-ROVI's System for Internal Control over Financial Reporting (hereinafter, "ICFR" has the goal of obtaining reasonable certainty as to the reliability of the financial reporting.
+ROVI's System for Internal Control over Financial Reporting (hereinafter, "ICFR") has the goal of obtaining reasonable certainty as to the reliability of the financial reporting.
 The bodies responsible for it are:

-- The Board of Directors: this is the body responsible for the existence and continuity of adequate and effective ICFR in accordance with the version of the Regulations of the Board of Directors approved on 26 April, 2016 - Senior Management performs the functions of implementing and designing the ICFR, as is likewise set out in the Regulations of the Board of Directors. - The Audit Committee is the body responsible for overseeing ICFR, as stated in the company's Bylaws, the Regulations of the Board of Directors and the Regulations of Audit Committee, which assign the following responsibilities, among others, to it: - o To oversee the process of preparing and presenting the official financial reporting of the company and, where applicable, the group, and ensure it is complete, reviewing compliance with legal requirements, the accurate demarcation of the consolidated group and the proper application of accounting principles, and to put forward recommendations or proposals to the Board of Directors aimed to safeguard the integrity of the financial reporting. - o To receive, respond to and take account of, appropriately and adequately, any requirements that the public supervisor of the financial reporting may have sent in the present or previous years, ensuring that the same type of incidents previously identified in such requirements are not repeated in the financial statements. - o To discuss any significant internal control weaknesses detected in the course of the audit with the statutory auditors, where appropriate, without jeopardising their independence.
+- The Board of Directors: this is the body responsible for the existence and continuity of adequate and effective ICFR in accordance with the version of the Regulations of the Board of Directors approved on 3 December 2020. - Senior Management performs the functions of implementing and designing the ICFR. - The Audit Committee is the body responsible for overseeing ICFR, as stated in the company's Bylaws, the Regulations of the Board of Directors and the latest version of the Regulations of Audit Committee approved by the Board of Directors on 3 December 2020.
+This Regulation assigns the following responsibilities to the Audit Committee, among others: - o To oversee and evaluate the process of preparing and presenting the financial reporting of the company and, where applicable, the Group, and ensure it is complete, reviewing compliance with legal requirements, the accurate demarcation of the consolidated group and the proper application of accounting principles, and to put forward recommendations or proposals to the Board of Directors aimed to safeguard the integrity of the financial reporting. - o To receive, respond to and take account of, appropriately and adequately, any requirements that the public supervisor of the financial reporting may have sent in the present or previous years, ensuring that the same type of incidents previously identified in such requirements are not repeated in the financial statements. - o To discuss any significant internal control weaknesses detected in the course of the audit with the statutory auditors, where appropriate, without jeopardising their independence.
 In this respect, where appropriate, recommendations and proposals may be submitted to the Board of Directors, together with the relevant period for following them up. - o To regularly review and oversee the internal control and risk management systems and the efficacy thereof, in order for the main risks to be identified, managed and made known appropriately. - o To review the clarity and integrity of all the financial reporting and related non-financial reporting that the entity makes public, such as the financial statements, management reports, risk management and control reports and corporate governance reports, evaluating in which cases the statutory auditors should be involved in reviewing any of the reports in addition to the financial statements. - F.1.2 State whether the following are present, especially if they relate to the creation of financial information: - Departments and/or mechanisms in charge of: (i) the design and review of corporate structure; (ii) clear definition of lines of responsibility and authority with an adequate distribution of tasks and functions; and (iii) assurance that adequate procedures exist for proper communication throughout the entity: - (i) Design and review of corporate structure;